therealzac/MarsAir/README.md

-# mars-air-seating-js
+# Mars Air seating assignment - Javascript Boilerplate

-A empty JavaScript boilerplate for the MarsAir seating assignment program
+This is an simple JavaScript boilerplate for the MarsAir seating assignment program.
+Feel free to modify the implementation as much as you'd like.